 From an environmental perspective, growing organically provides immediate, multiple benefits.
 Organic growers aren’t complicit in the serious environmental harms associated with manufacturing petrochemical fertilizers.
 They don’t use the industrial supply chain in which fossil fuels are burned to ship petroleum-based fertilizer, nor do they use poisonous insecticides and fungicides.

-What’s more, the book notes, organic farmers can be independent and self-sufficient.
 While hydroponics growers rely on electricity and on corporations that manufacture fertilizers and hydroponics gardening supplies, organic farmers with access to animal manure and open space in an area with sufficient rainfall grows cannabis, vegetables, fruits and other crops without relying on industrial inputs.

 Due to cannabis prohibition, The Organic Grow Book doesn’t specifically mention or show cannabis, but Schelfhout and his journalist co-author Michiel Panhuysen provide clear, concise guidelines that cannabis growers can adapt for growing delicious, clean, large marijuana flowers using organic methods and materials.